-The Plaintiffs filed suit on December 30, 2005, pursuant to the Taxpayer Bill of Rights ("TBOR"), 26 U.S.C. §7433, seeking damages for reckless, intentional, and negligent actions by the IRS.
-They allege that, beginning in 1996, the IRS violated various sections of the Code by:
+The Plaintiff filed suit on February 27, 2006, pursuant to the Taxpayer Bill of Rights

+("TBOR"), 26 U.S.C. §7433, seeking damages for reckless, intentional, and negligent actions by the

+IRS.2 He alleges that, beginning in 2001, the IRS violated various sections of the Code by:

-- (1) failing to assess taxes Plaintiffs allegedly owed; - (2) failing to assess taxes in the time and manner set by the Secretary of the Treasury; - (3) failing to record an assessment of their taxes; - (4) failing to provide them with records of tax assessment upon request; - (5) attempting to collect taxes in amounts greater than the amount stated on records of assessment; - (6) "abrogating plaintiff(s) [sic] guaranteed availability of an installment agreement"; - (7) failing to send Plaintiffs a 90-day notice of deficiency letter; - (8) failing to notify them of the deadline to file a petition in the Tax Court; - (9) filing an "invalid and unlawful Notice of Tax Lien" against them; - (10) failing to release tax liens "when it became obvious that said lien(s) was/were invalid and unlawful"; - (11) failing to refund all "unassessed taxes" upon written request by the Plaintiffs to the United States Treasurer; - (12) failing to "suspend interest and penalties for reason that defendant has not specifically stated the amount of, and the basis for[,] the liability defendant says plaintiff(s) owe(s) [sic]"; - (13) neglecting to assess taxes within three years; - (14) failing to, prior to imposing a penalty, notify Plaintiffs of the name of the penalty, the Code section authorizing the penalty, and how the penalty was computed; - (15) failing to "verify that a supervisor had personally approved, in writing, the initial penalty determination"; - (16) failing to provide non-binding mediation to Plaintiffs; - (17) "refusing to prove items of income which were reconstructed
+- (1) failing to answer correspondence from the Plaintiff within 10 days; - (2) failing to respond to the Plaintiff's requests for documents supporting the amounts listed in various collection letters; - (3) disclosing confidential tax information to unauthorized third parties; - (4) failing to assess taxes the Plaintiff allegedly owed; - (5) failing to assess taxes in the time and manner set by the Secretary of the Treasury; - (6) failing to record an assessment of the Plaintiff's taxes; - (7) failing to provide the Plaintiff with records of tax assessment upon request; - (8) attempting to collect taxes in amounts greater than the amount stated on records of assessment; - (9) failing to refund all "unassessed taxes" upon written request by the Plaintiff to the United States Treasurer; - (10) failing to send Plaintiff a 90-day notice of deficiency letter; - (11) failing to notify the Plaintiff of the deadline to file a petition in the Tax Court; - (12) failing to notify the Plaintiff of the filing of a notice of lien; - (13) filing an "invalid and unlawful Notice of Tax Lien" against the Plaintiff; - (14) failing to release tax liens "when it became obvious that said lien(s) was/were invalid and unlawful"; - (15) failing to "suspend interest and penalties for reason that defendant has not specifically stated the amount of, and the basis for[,] the liability defendant says plaintiff(s) owe(s) [sic]"; - (16) failing to, prior to imposing a penalty, notify Plaintiff of the name of the penalty, the Code section authorizing the penalty, and how the penalty was computed;

-&lt;sup>2 The Plaintiffs' suit is nearly identical to others filed recently in this Court, seeking monetary damages from the IRS.
+2 The Plaintiff's suit is nearly identical to others filed recently in this Court, seeking monetary damages from the IRS.
 See Gaines v.
 United States, 424 F. Supp.
 2d 219, 221 (D.D.C.
 2006) (collecting cases).